jonagotthardt/opencreative/README.md

 - `/teleport [x] [y] [z] [yaw] [pitch]` - teleports sender to specified coordinates.
 - `/teleport [player name] [x] [y] [z] [yaw] [pitch]` - teleports specified player to specified coordinates.
 - `/give [player name] [item material] [amount]` - gives item to specified player.

+- `/playsound [player name] [sound name] [volume] [pitch]` - plays a sound for player.

+- `/stopsound [player name] [sound category]` - stops a playing sounds for player.

+## Development

+To develop this plugin, simply download this project and use Intellij IDEA to code.

+We use Maven to compile plugin into jar file.

+Contribute your code into [`development branch`](https://gitlab.com/eagles-creative/opencreative/-/tree/development), then we will check it and we create merge request to the Main branch.

 ## License